xiezhulin/cmd2win/README.md

 # Installation
 ## On Windows
-    Put 'smb_monitor.py' into 'C:\Users\Administrator\AppData\Roaming\Microsoft\Windows\Start Menu\Programs',
+    Run 'smb_monitor.py' by cmd(details with '--help') after windos boot, or put 'smb_monitor.py' into 'C:\Users\Administrator\AppData\Roaming\Microsoft\Windows\Start Menu\Programs', ensure the server
-    ensure the server can started when windows bootcompleted, but maybe different path in your computer.
+    can started when windows bootcompleted, but maybe different path in your computer.
 ## On Linux
 ### 1. Put 'dosmb' into your PATH directory, ensure dosmb can run in any directory
 ### 2. Set envrironment, it's optional, such as append the following content to ~/.bashrc